NINTH ANNUAL - OCTOBER 5-27, 2019 - SAVE THE DATE!

-An energetic native-born Quebecois but also an Australian citizen, Serge Dansereau grew up in Montreal where he began work as a kitchen hand.
-He was accepted at the prestigious Institut de Tourisme et d’ Hostellerie du Quebec in 1974, completing his diploma in Cuisine Professionnelle in 1976.
+An energetic Québécois who is now also an Australian citizen, Serge Dansereau grew up in Montréal where he began work as a kitchen hand.
+He was accepted at the prestigious Institut de Tourisme et d’hôtellerie du Québec in 1974, completing his diploma in Cuisine Professionnelle in 1976.

-His resignation from The Regent in 1999 was coupled with an announcement that he would join The Bathers’ Pavilion as partner and Chef.
-An imposing white building, with an exterior, reflecting Moorish architectural influences and distinctive Islamic fretwork, Bathers’ Pavilion includes three Dansereau designed hi-tech kitchens that service a Restaurant, Cafe, Bar, Private Function Rooms, Terrace and Kiosk.
-When Bathers’ Pavilion opened in August 1999 it almost immediately became one of Sydney’s best and Australia’s most acclaimed eating places.
+In 1999 he joined The Bathers’ Pavilion as partner and chef.
+An imposing white building with an exterior reflecting Moorish influences and distinctive Islamic fretwork, Bathers’ Pavilion includes three Dansereau-designed high-tech kitchens that service a restaurant, cafe, bar, private function rooms, terrace and kiosk.
+When Bathers’ Pavilion opened in 1999 it almost instantly became one of Australia’s most acclaimed dining venues.

-Dansereau is a chef and restaurateur who respects the service tradition and regards quality produce as the optimum ingredient in his cooking.
-In a country with a worldwide reputation for restaurant excellence, he continues at the forefront.
-He is considered one of the trendsetters and leading chef of Australia.
-In February 2003, Dansereau became the sole owner of The Bathers’ Pavilion.
+Dansereau respects the service tradition and regards quality produce as the optimum ingredient in his cooking.
+He is considered one of Australia’s trendsetters and leading chefs.
+He became the sole owner of The Bathers’ Pavilion in 2003.